jdrichardsappacad/react-2021/week-14/practices/12-react-forms/README.md

   // For now, just log the contact us information to the console
   // though ideally, we'd persist this information to a database
-  // using a REST API.
+  // using a RESTful API.
   console.log(contactUsInformation);

   // Reset the form state.